-This is the updated text of one of the very first articles I ever wrote on the topic of placental birth and, although we’ve since seen the publication of lots more research than I mentioned in here, including a number of systematic reviews, and also lots of ongoing discussion on this topic, the main point is still relevant and yet not widely considered in practice.
-If you’re interested in this topic, there’s more on this and related questions in my recently updated book, Birthing Your Placenta and in my online course on this topic.
+This is the updated text of Further thoughts on the third stage.
+This was one of the very first articles I ever wrote on the topic of placental birth and, although we’ve since seen the publication of lots more research than I mentioned in here, including a number of systematic reviews, and also lots of ongoing discussion on this topic, the main point is still relevant and yet not widely considered in practice.
+If you’re interested in this topic, there’s more on this and related questions in my recently updated book, Birthing Your Placenta.

 The third stage of labour has, for some time, been one of the hottest clinical topics in midwifery.
-Although both of the major research studies (1, 2) which have been carried out to compare the physiological birth of the placenta with active management suggest that the latter leads to less blood loss and ‘better’ outcomes, their findings have been challenged by many.
+Although both of the major research studies (1, 2) which [at the time of writing] have been carried out to compare the physiological birth of the placenta with active management suggest that the latter leads to less blood loss and ‘better’ outcomes, their findings have been challenged by many.
+[This challenging has continued since.]

 One of those taking issue with the research is Michel Odent, who suggests that it is impossible to compare the two types of management of the third stage without first understanding the positive steps we can take to facilitate physiological third stage (3).
 I would like to add another observation to this debate; the amount of blood loss in the hours following birth, which I believe may account for the differences reported in the above studies.